Training - Indiana 811 Law

 Indiana Code § 8-1-26-23(h)(2) includes training as a possible penalty, instead of, or in conjunction with, a monetary fine, warning letter, or a corrective action plan.
 For more information about the UPPAC’s penalty schedule, click here.

 Training must be completed no later than 180 days from the date of the Final Order.
-Otherwise, the alternate civil penalty of $5,000 is due.
+Otherwise, the training converts to a $5,000 penalty.
 To successfully meet the requirements of this training, you must pay the participant charge in full, attend a training provided by a Commission-approved trainer, and successfully pass the examination at the end of the training.
 The test is a multiple choice, 20-question exam.

 Employees in attendance at the mandatory training must include at least one member of management or an employee who has a supervisory role; other employees may include safety officers, those responsible for calling in locates, scheduling work, or managing operations, or those involved in actual excavation.
 At least three employees must be trained unless the company has fewer than three total employees on staff.
 In that case, all employees must be trained.
 Additional employees are encouraged to attend training, but it is not required.
 Respondents who utilize agents or outside contractors are encouraged to have a member of those companies attend training, but it is also not required.
 For violations by homeowners and tenants, only the violator is required to attend the training.